2021 Advent & Christmas

-"Advent" comes from the Latin word adventus, which means "coming."
-The season of Advent is marked by the four Sundays leading up to Christmas.
-It is a season of waiting and preparing for the coming of Christ on Christmas, which lasts for 12 days until Epiphany.
+"Advent" comes from the Latin word adventus, which means "coming".
+The season of Advent is marked by the four Sundays (in 2021: November 28, December 5, 12, 19) leading up to Christmas.
+It is a season of waiting and preparing for the coming of Christ on Christmas, which lasts for 12 days until Epiphany (January 6).

-Help promote your congregation and the message of expectation this Advent with this 3 Great Loves Advent Toolkit
+Help promote your congregation and the message of expectation this Advent with this FREE toolkit containing graphics, videos, and instructions.

 This Advent, give the true gifts of the season—hope, joy, peace, love—with an alternative Christmas gift through Global Ministries.
 Click HERE to learn more.